 Over the past five years, we recovered, on average, 82% of the containers that were the subject of defaulted contracts which had at least 1,000 CEU on lease.
 In connection with the Hanjin bankruptcy, 94% of the containers leased to Hanjin have been turned in, with the balance of the containers uneconomic or impossible to recover.
 We maintain insurance that covers certain costs and losses from customer defaults.
 At the time of the Hanjin default our policy provided for \$80 million of coverage after a \$5 million deductible was met.
-We collected substantially all of our insurance claim related to the Hanjin insolvency and after receiving subrogation waivers from our insurers, in the fourth quarter of 2019 we received payments directly from the Hanjin bankruptcy estate, however this was insufficient to cover all of our losses and disruptions related to Hanjin.
+We collected substantially all of our insurance claim related to the Hanjin bankruptcy estate, however this was insufficient to cover all of our losses and disruptions related to Hanjin.
 We typically incur operating expenses such as repairs and repositioning when containers are recovered after a default.
 However, recovery expenses are typically covered under insurance and we are reimbursed above our deductible amount.
 Due to the above, over the last five years, our write-offs of customer receivables for our owned and managed fleet have averaged 1.7% of our lease rental income over such period.